 We seek energetic individuals who will participate in the university’s research enterprise and engage with students at the graduate and undergraduate levels.
 Successful candidates will establish a strong, externally funded, research program of national prominence while contributing to the core teaching mission of the department.
-An earned doctorate in a field closely related to Biomedical Engineering is required.
+An earned doctorate in a field related to the Department’s core strengths is required.

 The USC Viterbi School of Engineering is among the top tier of engineering schools in the world.
 It counts 189 full-time, tenure-track faculty members, and is home to the Information Sciences Institute, two National Science Foundation Engineering Research Centers, a Department of Energy EFRC (Energy Frontiers Research Center), and the Department of Homeland Security’s first University Center of Excellence, CREATE.
 Research expenditures typically exceed $200 million annually.
-The school is affiliated with the Alfred E. Mann Institute for Biomedical Engineering, the Institute for Creative Technologies, the USC Stevens Center for Innovation, and the Health, Technology, and Engineering (HTE@USC) program.
+The school is affiliated with the Alfred E. Mann Institute for Biomedical Engineering, the Institute for Creative Technologies, and the USC Stevens Center for Innovation.
 Affiliation is also possible with an interdisciplinary research center comprised of scholars from across the university that focuses on the convergence of medicine and engineering in the development and application of neuroprosthetics.

 USC is an equal opportunity, affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status, disability, or any other characteristic protected by law or USC policy.
 USC will consider for employment all qualified applicants with criminal histories in a manner consistent with the requirements of the Los Angeles Fair Chance Initiative for Hiring ordinance.